-Some containers that are perfect for this are ones that once contained food.
+Other containers that are perfect for this are ones that once contained food.
 Peanut butter jars or similar work really well.

-Making the Bottle
+Making a Sensory Bottle

 Use a clean bottle when making your discovery bottle…otherwise, you may acquire some unwanted growth later on.
 I pour the water into a different cup, then rinse it out if it is a flavored water.

 To color your bottle, I highly recommend liquid watercolor.
 You could use food coloring as well.